October 2025 No Kings protests: Pre-emptive responses

-Speaker of the House Mike Johnson also linked the protests to Antifa, saying "It's all the pro-Hamas wing and the Antifa people, they're all coming out," and that the group organizing the protest in Washington, D.C., is anti-American, while House majority whip Tom Emmer said that the "terrorist wing" of the Democratic party was set to hold them.
+Speaker of the House Mike Johnson said "It's all the pro-Hamas wing and the antifa people, they're all coming out," and that the group organizing the protest in Washington, D.C., was anti-American, while House majority whip Tom Emmer said that the "terrorist wing" of the Democratic party was set to hold them.
 They and House majority leader Steve Scalise called the protests a "Hate America" rally.
 Johnson also attacked the participants with: "Let's see who shows up for that.
 I bet you see pro-Hamas supporters.
 I bet you see Antifa types.
 I bet you see the Marxists in full display, the people who don't want to stand and defend the foundational truths of this republic."

-The Trump administration said it would take anti-terrorist measures during the protests such as mobilizing the FBI, and White House Press Secretary Karoline Leavitt said to Fox News that participants and the Democratic Party's main constituents were "made up of Hamas terrorists, illegal aliens, and violent criminals".
+The Trump administration said it would take anti-terrorist measures during the protests such as mobilizing the FBI, and White House press secretary Karoline Leavitt said to Fox News that participants and the Democratic Party's main constituents were "made up of Hamas terrorists, illegal aliens, and violent criminals".

-Duffy and Senators Roger Marshall and Ted Cruz accused No Kings of using paid protesters.
+Duffy and senators Roger Marshall and Ted Cruz accused No Kings of using paid protesters.
 According to The Independent, Marshall baselessly laid the blame on George Soros, saying, "We'll have to get the National Guard out.
 Hopefully it will be peaceful.
 I doubt it."
 Cruz also blamed Soros and urged to "cut off the money" behind "these rallies that may well turn into riots".
 He spoke of legislation he had introduced that would allow use of the RICO Act to prosecute the money he alleged was behind No Kings for "supporting rioting and violence", and said he had urged Attorney General Bondi and FBI director Kash Patel to prosecute.